rstudio/rstudio/dependencies/windows/README.md

 - Open an Administrator PowerShell and enter these commands
 - `Set-ExecutionPolicy Unrestricted -force`
 - `iex ((New-Object System.Net.WebClient).DownloadString('https://github.com/rstudio/rstudio/blob/master/dependencies/windows/Install-RStudio-Prereqs.ps1'))`
-- wait for the script to complete, it runs unattended
+- wait for the script to complete (UI will be shown when installing Qt, but don't interact with it, the script will make the selections)

 Clone the Repo and Run Batch File
 =============================================================================